koosvary/Iconic/CONTRIBUTING.md

 ## Merges into higher branches
 This section is for merging your changes into the development branch (and later the master branch).
-Mke sure you run every unit test in the suite before creating your pull request.
+Make sure you run every unit test in the suite before creating your pull request.
 We don't want any regressions.
-Once you've done this, you're good yo make your very own Pull Request!
+Once you've done this, you're good to make your very own Pull Request!

 ### Creating a Pull Request (PR)
 - Merges from any branch into *development* and *master* must go through a GitHub PR.